smartcodercareer/website-content/blog/what-programming-language-to-learn-for-web-development-in-2021/index.md

 ---
-title: What Programming Language to Learn for Web Development in 2021
+title: Which Programming Language to Learn for Web Development in 2021
 date: 2020-04-12T23:38:03Z
 publishDate: 2020-12-02T23:58:03Z
 lastmod: 2020-12-02T23:38:03Z